 Pinstripe ball pythons have been on the market for quite some time, which means that they’re easy to find and affordable.
-You can expect to pay around $60-70.
+Unlike the expensive Scaleless ball python, a Pinstripe is only around $60-70.

 Unfortunately, not every breeder is honest, and it’s easy to get duped into buying something other than what you think you are.

 This conundrum has led to many fantastic markets which track breeders to ensure that buyers get what they’re paying for.

 Large reptile expos and reptile conventions are the best ways to find purebred pinstripe ball pythons and other morphs.

 If you’re more of a homebody or you don’t live near a regular reptile convention, it might be worthwhile to look at online markets.

 Websites like MorphMarket have an excellent reputation and stock thousands of morphs.
 The snakes get sent by a deliverer like FedEx Express and arrive within two days.

 In rare cases, you may even find a breeder in your area and pick up the snake at their facility.
 This type of relationship can be helpful as the breeder has the information you don’t have yet.

 Want some reliable sources?
 Check out our curated list of the top 11 best ball python in the US.

 Whatever you do, AVOID buying morphs from general listing websites.
 They stock many different types of adverts and aren’t focused on reptiles.